-- Nuts (pecans and walnuts are the best for this cookie)
+- Nuts (pecans and walnuts are the best for this cookie).

 - Mesquite powder.
 This is the mesquite from the mesquite tree and on its own it is actually very sweet.
 You can use a little less sugar if you add this in to your cookie batter.

 - One of my favorite additions is mini marshmallows!
 I like to take about 1 cup of mini marshmallows and add that right in with the chocolate chips at the end when mixing.
-The marshmallows come out all sticky a gooey.
+The marshmallows come out all sticky and gooey.
 So good!

-This cookie is perfect on its own and great with additions.
+These chewy chocolate chip and oatmeal cookies are perfect on its own and great with additions.
 It is such a delicious cookie and we know you will fall in love with it too once you try it!